mishelashala/zettelkasten/reference/Software Debt.md

 Chris Sterling, Managing Software Debt, p8

+### Moral Hazard

+"Moral hazard is the view that parties insulated from risk may behave differently from the way they would behave if they were fully exposed to the risk."

+Chris Sterling, Managing Software Debt

 ## What happens when software debt accumulates

 "At some point small forms of decay in software become large enough to affect delivery to a point where working harder and longer doesn't result in successful outcomes."